JoeCyriac/jcyriacportfolio/README.md

 Project 3 is another assignment that was done in my Web Development class.
 My group and I created worked on a Dynamic Web Server assignment regarding the energy uses of each state form the years 1960-2018.

-Facts is a page that has an analysis on 3 facts I found while working on Project 3.
+Analysis is a page that expands on 3 areas that I found interesting while working on Project 3.